gustafnk/microservice-websites-site/index.md

 You need to respect that some users still use HTTP 1.1.
 However, they're not that many, they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.

 ## Constraints
+### Mobile performance

+- Mobile performance is increasingly important...
+- ...therefore, client-side JS diversity is *not* viable or wanted (regardless of Custom Elements, Web Assembly, AST-on-the-wire, etc)

 ### Autonomous web development teams